palantir/gradle-jdks/gradle-jdks-setup/README.md

 ### Running a Gradle build from inside `Intellij`
 `Intelij` doesn't use the `./gradlew` script, instead it uses the [Gradle Tooling API](https://docs.gradle.org/current/userguide/third_party_integration.html#sec:embedding_introduction).
-In order to do the Gradle JDK setup in Intelij as well, we are introducing a [Startup Task](https://www.jetbrains.com/help/idea/settings-tools-startup-tasks.html) that will run [IntelijGradleJdkSetup](src/main/java/com/palantir/gradle/jdks/setup/IntelijGradleJdkSetup.java) which will install the JDKs & configure the Intelij Gradle JVM.
+In the Intellij plugin `palantir-gradle-jdks` a postStartupActivity will run that will do the following:
+* runs `./gradlew javaToolchains` which triggers the installation of the JDKs and the certs (see above) and it will also call the `checkGradleJdkConfigs` task to make sure the Gradle JDK setup was correctly set-up.
+* sets the Gradle JVM version to the Gradle local java home (`GRADLE_LOCAL_JAVA_HOME` which is resolved from the `gradle/gradle-daemon-jdk-version` file).

 ## ToolchainsPlugin tasks